Foster Care

 • Empathy and compassion - Being able to put yourself in a child's shoes and understand what they're going through is key.
 Showing them kindness and care can make a huge difference in their lives!

 • Flexibility and adaptability - Things can change quickly in foster care, like schedules or the needs of a child.
-Being flexible and able to adapt to new situations helps.
+Being flexible and able to adapt to new situations helps — especially for children requiring more medically-complex care.
 However, you can certainly have a full-time career and still be a foster parent!

 • Strong communication skills - It's important to talk clearly and listen well, not just with children in care, but also with social workers, teachers, and others involved in the child's life.